 Created in 1920, Le Roy René is a family business specializing in Provençal confectionery.

-Today, our soon-to-be a hundred-year old House offers you the traditional Calisson d’Aix, a collection of exceptional calissons with multiple flavours,
+Today, our soon-to-be one hundred year-old House brings you the traditional Calisson d’Aix, a collection of exceptional calissons with multiple flavours,

 nougat from Provence, a collection of almond biscuits and other sweets, such as cream jams, candied fruit and many others.